 Parameter Mobile IP Configuration Shared secret The shared secret used for authentication of the mobile node at the home agent.
 This can be either a 128-bit hexadecimal value or a random length ASCII string.
 Life time The lifetime of security associations in seconds.
+MTU The maximum transmission unit in byte, default value 1468.
 UDP encapsulation Specifies whether UDP encapsulation shall be used or not.
 To allow NAT traversal, UDP encapsulation must be enabled.
 Mobile network address Optionally specifies a subnet which should be routed to the mobile node.
 This information is forwarded via Network Mobility (NEMO) extensions to the home agent.
 The home agent can then automatically add IP routes to the subnet via the mobile node.
 Note that this feature is not supported by all third party home agent implementations.
 Mobile network mask The network mask for the optional routed network.